ordina-jworks/ordina-jworks.github.io/_posts/2016-03-16-AngularTS.md

 This blog will cover the use of Angular components in TypeScript.
 But what is this TypeScript?
 TypeScript is a superset of JavaScript that focuses on strong typing and the new ES6 features: classes, interfaces and modules.
-Like in common Object-oriented languages like Java and C# these features aren’t new.
+Like in common Object-oriented languages such as Java and C# these features aren’t new.
 These features gives the developer the opportunity to build a object oriented architecture in JavaScript.
 With that in mind, let’s see what the advantages are: